ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 - Unusual variations of the PDM data (counteracts the Message Modification)
 - Accept the PDM data only if the application level accepts the packet payload (counteracts the Message Insertion)
 - Monitor repeated or unexpected PDM data (counteracts replay attacks).

+Security considerations about HPKE are addressed in RFC 9180.
+Security considerations about PDM are addressed in RFC 8250.
+Security considerations about destination objects are addressed in RFC 8200.

 # Privacy Considerations